Heideroosjes

 Heideroosjes (pronounced: hi-duh-rose-yes, HR in short), are a Dutch punk rock band from Horst aan de Maas.
 The band are known for their energetic shows and songs with lyrics mostly in Dutch and English, and a few songs in German and Limburgish (a dialect spoken in the Dutch province of Limburg).
 The band, formed in 1989, consisted of Marco Roelofs (vocals/guitar), Frank Kleuskens (guitar), Fred Houben (bass) and Igor Hobus (percussion).
-This lineup has not changed.
+This lineup has not changed until 2026, when new members Jeroen Meeus (bass) and Mart Nijen Es (drums) got introduced.

 Heideroosjes played nearly 1500 shows in Europe, the United States, Japan and South Africa.

 History

 1989–1999

 After releasing two albums on their self-founded label Fairytale Records Heideroosjes got its nationwide breakthrough in 1995 by opening the prestigious Pinkpop festival in The Netherlands.
 In 1998 the band signed a worldwide record deal with the world's biggest punk label, Epitaph Records, based in Hollywood (CA).

 In 1999, the band made its first TV appearance in the United States when talk-show host Jerry Springer played some live footage of their song "Jerry Rules In The Land Of The Free".
 In this song, taken from their album Schizo, Heideroosjes voiced their opinion on (semi-reality) TV shows like The Jerry Springer Show.

 Heideroosjes toured (mainly) Europe with familiar bands like The Offspring, Pennywise, The Misfits, Bad Religion and Less Than Jake.